goauthentik/authentik/website/docs/policies/index.md

 authentik keeps track of failed login attempts by source IP and attempted username.
 These values are saved as scores.
 Each failed login decreases the score for the client IP as well as the targeted username by 1 (one).

-This policy can be used, for example, to prompt clients with a low score to pass a captcha before they can continue.
+This policy can be used, for example, to prompt clients with a low score to pass a CAPTCHA test before they can continue.

 To make sure this policy is executed correctly, set _Evaluate when stage is run_ when using it with a flow.